Everyone involved in The Meaning of Catholic adheres to this confession.

 Donum Veritatis, 24.
 Emphasis in the original

 For example, Vatican II did help to make the Eastern Rite more equally valued among Latin Catholics and sought to reverse the Latinizations in Eastern Catholic Churches (and this comes out in the New Catechism which utilizes the Greek and other Eastern Rites).
-In addition, there were other per se good efforts which were more or less twisted into bad fruit, such as the popularizing the reading of Sacred Scripture among the faithful, the new Rite of Christian Initiation and Mystagogy, the Ecumenical dialogue, as well as a vernacular Mass (even the Fathers of the Council of Trent recognized that “the mass contains much instruction for the faithful,” Trent, 22.8).
-Other positive aspects include the large increase of the Church Africa and parts of Asia, as well as the large number of Hebrew Catholics.
+In addition, there were other per se good efforts which were more or less twisted into bad fruit, such as popularizing the reading of Sacred Scripture among the faithful, the new Rite of Christian Initiation and Mystagogy, the Ecumenical dialogue (understood as an effort to convert non-Catholics), as well as a vernacular Mass (even the Fathers of the Council of Trent recognized that “the mass contains much instruction for the faithful,” Trent, 22.8).
+Other positive aspects include the large increase of the Church in Africa and parts of Asia, as well as the large number of Hebrew Catholics.
 However there are other significant factors involved with this growth and it is not clear how much Vatican II played in these positive developments, although it is reasonable to assert it did have some role.
-(The mass conversion of Anglicans and Lutherans in the Ordinariate does not appear to have been a result of Vatican II as they do not use the Novus Ordo Mass nor was their reason for union based particularly on the Vatican II documents.)
+(The mass conversion of Anglicans and Lutherans in the Ordinariate does not appear to have been a result of Vatican II as they do not use the New Mass nor was their reason for union based particularly on the Vatican II documents.)

 Christopher A. Ferrera “The Canonization Crisis – Part II” The Remnant (2018)